spyeadon/VoiceMail/README.md

 * React Redux
 * [Gmail API](https://developers.google.com/gmail/api/guides/)
 * [Google Batch API](https://github.com/pradeep-mishra/google-batch)
+* SCSS with Node-Sass

 ## In progress:

 ### Features
 * Audio recording and message attachment in browser
-* Rendering email body text
+* Rendering email body text (both plain text and HTML)
 * Retrieval and editing of messages in _drafts_ label
 * Composing and sending new messages
 * Add local signup/login so user only has to OAuth with google when they create an account
 * Push notifications

 ### Styling
-* Color scheme
 * CSS Transitions

 ### Technologies to use